 This hike took us to Innerthal and the Wägitalersee Lake, which are about an hour away from Zurich and is one of my favourite spots to get away from the city.
-In winter especially, the view of the snow-covered mountains surrounding the lake is gorgeous and we’ve come up here many a times to hike or for some sightseeing with visiting friends and family.
-The path around the lake is easy and you can choose how far along the lake you’d like to walk.
+In winter especially, the view of the snow-covered mountains surrounding the lake is gorgeous and we’ve come up here many times to hike or for some sightseeing with visiting friends and family.
+The path around the lake is very easy and you can choose how far along the lake you’d like to walk.

 Time: ~ 4 hrs

 Altitude: ± 811 m ↑ 811 m ↓

 On this particular day though we were up for a proper hike.
 We got off the bus at Innerthal Staumauer.
 This bus stop comes immediately after the bus has exited a tunnel so make sure to hit the stop button on the bus whilst you’re in the tunnel.
 We once missed the stop and ended up having to walk back on the road from the next stop which is also the final stop.
 It was about 15 mins or 1.2 km back.